 4. Amphitheater Patio Deck for an Incredible Outdoor Retreat

 Making your outdoor space look great and feel comfortable can sometimes be a challenge.
-Building a pergola or amphitheater to your patio deck is the perfect way to add character, privacy, shade and entertainment.
+Building a pergola or amphitheater to your backyard deck is the perfect way to add character, privacy, shade and entertainment.
 Add lights, a curtain, swing, plants and more to really enhance the look of your outdoor space.
 Once you’ve built this DIY patio project, you’ll be cozying up to your new outdoor retreat.